SignalK/signalk.github.io/_developers/apis_and_conventions.md

 ### Short Names

-- `self` refers to the current vessel's unique name.
+- `self` refers to the current vessel.
 Normally used in `vessels.self...`.

 ### URL and Ports